Tristaaaaan/Tristaaaaan/README.md

 <h3 align="left">About</h3>

-I begin programming on my year as a College student.
+I began programming in my first year as a college student.
 Python has been the main programming language I use on my personal projects and commission ones.

-I started venturing on other frameworks such as Kotlin, which I develop a simple project and named it Winr.
-Aside from that, I also began learning React Native, and I already love it, over the air loading is just a game changer. 🤯
+I started venturing into other frameworks, such as Kotlin, for which I developed a simple project and named it Winr.
+Aside from that, I also began learning React Native, and I already love it.
+Over-the-air loading is just a game changer. 🤯 I also started diving into the utilization of Supabase and FastAPI.

-Currently, I am working on a Coffee Borer Beetle Detection System where I am training a model that will be used in detecting the entry holes which are the most common symptom to determine if a coffee berry is infested by a CBB.
-I have already begand the training of the model and I can say that the accuracy is satisfying for other classes and we will be gathering more data to be trained to solidy the model.
+Currently, I am working on a Coffee Borer Beetle Detection System where I am training a model that will be used in detecting the entry holes, which are the most common symptom to determine if a coffee berry is infested by a CBB.
+I have already begun the training of the model, and I can say that the accuracy is satisfying for other classes, and we will be gathering more data to be trained to solidify the model. 😍

+For the 1st half of this year, I plan to publish all my projects on the Google Play Store. 💥

-Wooo, it is already getting long so I will end it here, just message me on my platforms if you have any questions.
+Wooo, it is already getting long, so I will end it here.
+Just message me on my platforms if you have any questions.
 But to sum it up, programming has been so fun these past few months.
-My journey has just began and I plan to published all my projects on Google Playstore soon. 💥

 <h3 align="left">Languages and Tools</h3>